 But Nguyen Nha, an expert on China-Vietnam relations, told VOA's Vietnamese service he is not surprised by Beijing's plan.

-"From the early 20th century, China has repeatedly made different statements claiming its sovereignty over all area within the 9-dash line, not just the Paracels.
+“From the early 20th century, China has repeatedly made different statements claiming its sovereignty over all area within the 9-dash line, not just the Paracels.
 It has done things beneficial to itself.
-As an emerging power, Beijing needs to maintain order in the region," Nha said.
+As an emerging power, Beijing needs to maintain order in the region,” he said.

 China took control of the Paracel islands after a bloody naval battle in 1974.

 The United States says it does not take a position on the sovereignty disputes, but has consistently criticized Chinese moves it calls aggressive.
-Washington has also expanded military alliances with Southeast Asian nations involved in the disputes.
+Washington also has expanded military alliances with Southeast Asian nations involved in the disputes.

-(This report was produced in collaboration with the VOA Vietnamese service.)
+This report was produced in collaboration with the VOA Vietnamese service.